keikoproj/active-monitor/README.md

 - verify kube-dns by running DNS lookups on the network
 - verify kube-dns by running DNS lookups on localhost
 - verify KIAM agent by running aws sts get-caller-identity on all available nodes
+- verify if pod max threads has reached
+- verify if storage volume for a pod (e.g: prometheus) has reached its capacity.
+- verify if critical pods e.g: calico, kube-dns/core-dns pods are in a failed or crashloopbackoff state

 With the Cluster/Namespace level, healthchecks can be run in any namespace provided namespace is already created.
 The `level` in the `HealthCheck` spec defines at which level it runs; it can be either `Namespace` or `Cluster`.